 In fact, normally neither the executives nor anyone else at the company will actually use the solution prior to the purchase.
-Typically the potential customer will see several software demonstrations or review some screen shots.
+Typically the potential customer will see several software demonstrations or review some screenshots.
 Much of what is published about the software in marketing literature— or what vendor salespeople state— is of limited accuracy or is not applicable to an actual implementation.
-Not understanding the distinctions between applications themselves, corporate decision-makers rely upon sales representatives, consulting companies, and IT analyst firms for this information, and each of these entities have their own financial incentives that are not only not aligned, but aligned against their client’s interests.
+Not understanding the distinctions between applications themselves, corporate decision-makers rely upon sales representatives, consulting companies, and IT analyst firms for this information, and each of these entities has their own financial incentives that are not only not aligned but aligned against their client’s interests.

 Are Producers Regulated?